Connecticut mother and son arrested in death of son's wife

 Martinez was also charged with second-degree tampering with evidence and hindering prosecution, and Lopez with two counts of criminal attempt at tampering with a witness.

+After court on Monday, family and friends from both families shouted at each other and had to be kept apart by court officers.

-The mother and son are being held on a $1 million bond and are scheduled to appear in court on Monday.
+The mother and son are being held on a $1 million bond.

 ----------